AmitKumarDas/Decisions/blogs/pure_functions_to_rescue.md

 // action defines a typed function
 //
 // NOTE:
-//  This is similar to a contract signature of an interface type action func(given *data) (response *data, ok bool)
+//  This is similar to a contract signature of an interface but
+// without a interface.
+So less code. type action func(given *data) (response *data, ok bool)

 // actOne is a specific action